playcanvas/developer.playcanvas.com/content/en/user-manual/templates/index.md

 You can also use Script Attributes to pass Template Assets to your scripts instead of searching for them by ID.

+## When do I need to load Template Assets?

+Templates store the Entity hierarchy and data, similar to scenes.
+When a template instance is added to the scene in the Editor, the Entity hierarchy and data is included in the Scene data.

+At runtime, the Template instance is not linked to the asset and you can reduce the download size by not preloading/loading the asset.

+You only need Template assets to be loaded if you are instantiating instances at runtime.

 [1]: /images/user-manual/templates/hierarchy.png
 [2]: /images/user-manual/templates/inspector.png
 [3]: /images/user-manual/templates/override.png